zulhilmizainuddin/kubernetes-cluster-local/README.md

 # kubernetes-cluster-local
 Spin up and provision multi node Kubernetes cluster locally using Vagrant, Ubuntu, Ansible and Kubeadm

+By default, a Kubernetes cluster with a single master and two worker nodes will be spinned up and provisioned

 ## Prerequisite
 Install the following components into local machine
 - Vagrant